 As a result, they may be more inclined to make risky investments, encouraged by the long period of the bull-markets.

-Simply taking on more and more investment risk does not guarantee more return, but it does pretty much guarantee more pain.
+However, simply taking on more and more investment risk does not guarantee more return.

 How to ease investment pain